apache/paimon/docs/content/maintenance/write-performance.md

 ### Number of Sorted Runs to Pause Writing

-When number of sorted runs is small, Table Store writers will perform compaction asynchronously in separated threads, so records can be continuously written into the table.
+When number of sorted runs is small, Paimon writers will perform compaction asynchronously in separated threads, so records can be continuously written into the table.
 However to avoid unbounded growth of sorted runs, writers will have to pause writing when the number of sorted runs hits the threshold.
 The following table property determines the threshold.

 <table class="table table-bordered">
     <thead>